artifig/tehnopol-matchmaking/README.md

 ## Future Development & TODOs

 - **Implement Email Report:** Create an API endpoint and integrate a service (e.g., SendGrid, Resend) to actually email the generated PDF report.
-- **Refine Provider Matching Algorithm:** The `/api/assessment/fetchResults` currently only filters providers by `MethodCompanyTypes`.
-Enhance this logic to potentially rank or filter providers based on calculated category scores (`metrics`) or links to `MethodCategories` / `MethodMaturityLevels`.
+- **Refine Provider Matching Algorithm:** The `/api/assessment/fetchResults` now filters providers by Company Type and matching low-score Categories.
+Consider adding more sophisticated ranking (e.g., based on `MethodMaturityLevels` linked to providers and category scores) or weighting.
 - **Expand Questionnaire:** Add more questions and potentially refine categories.
 - **Enhance UI/UX:** Improve the visual presentation and user experience based on testing and feedback.
 - **Error Handling:** Add more robust error handling and user feedback, especially for API call failures (e.g., in `questions/page.tsx` when saving responses, or in `contact/page.tsx` when updating info).